We're sorry, but OSHAcademy doesn't work properly without JavaScript enabled. Please turn on JavaScript or install a browser that supports Javascript.

 Alternative Labeling Methods

-The HCS allows the use of alternative in-plant labeling systems such as the HMIS (Hazardous Materials Information System), NFPA (National Fire Protection Association), and other systems which may be used in industry as long as they convey the required information.
+The HCS permits the use of alternative in-plant labeling systems, such as the Hazardous Materials Information System (HMIS), the National Fire Protection Association (NFPA) labels, and other industry-recognized systems, provided they convey the required information.

 Alternative labels may be used if they meet HCS requirements.